 Matt Sullivan is a developer advocate at Google, where he leads developer relations for Flutter.
 Previously, he worked on Android and Wear.
 He’s a bit of a language geek and is thoroughly enjoying adding Dart to his portfolio of languages to write cool things in.
 When he’s not hacking on Flutter, you’ll probably find him in the gym wearing far too many fitness sensors.

-Emily Fortuna is a senior software engineer on the Dart team at Google.
+Emily Fortuna is a developer advocate on the Flutter team at Google.
 When not hacking on compilers and evangelizing the awesomeness of Flutter, she can be found working on improving fairness in machine learning or acting on the stage and screen.
-She is an avid member of the nerdy joke appreciation society.
+She’s an avid member of the nerdy joke appreciation society.

 Comments on this page are now closed.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com